 What Is Data Masking?

-Enterprises use data masking or data obfuscation to recognize and hide sensitive data.
-This sensitive data can vary from personal data such as phone numbers to intellectual property.
-There are several different ways in which data masking takes form.
-The general idea is that at the end of the process, the data will be safe.
-A concrete example would be a credit card number that has been scrambled or blurred.
+Enterprises use data masking or data obfuscation to identify and hide sensitive data.
+This sensitive data can vary from personal data to intellectual property.
+There are several ways of data masking, but the purpose is to ensure the data is safe.
+A common example is a credit card number that has been scrambled or blurred.

 Maybe you’ve already come across different types of data masking, such as static or dynamic masking.
-Static masking is what we call masking of data in stasis.
+Static masking is what we call masking data in place.
 Dynamic data masking is when the masking happens at request time, based on the requestor’s identity.